 The other information return you'll receive as an Upwork freelance is the Form 1099-K. The requirement to receive a 1099-K is: freelancers in the U.S who receive more than $20,000 AND had more than 200 transactions through Upwork.
 So, if you earned $30,000 but only had 100 transactions, you would not receive a 1099-K.

 It should be noted that the 1099-K is an information return to report payments and not earnings.
 Upwork is required to report all payments sent out to freelancers, regardless of refunds or fees paid.

 For instance, you'll be sent a form 1099-K even if you refunded $25,000 worth of income and only actually made $600.
 Also, if you earned $25,000, had over 200 transactions, no matter how much you paid in fees, you'll still receive a 1099K.

 If you and your client agreed that you are an employee, you'll be compensated through Upwork Payroll.
 What this means is that the Upwork platform will be your employer, withhold money for the payment of taxes, and you'll file a Form W-2.
-If you received payments through Upwork Payroll, this means you will not have to pay taxes as an independent contractor.
+If you received payments through Upwork Payroll, this means you will not have to pay taxes as an independent consultant or contractor.